 Today’s homeowners have more options than ever before when deciding to redo their flooring.
 Luxury vinyl plank flooring (LVP) is one solution that offers a stylish and cost-effective alternative to traditional hardwood floors.

-Here at 50 Floor, you’ll find a wide variety of LVP flooring with different grain patterns, colors and textures.
+Here at 50 Floor, you’ll find a wide variety of LVP flooring options with different grain patterns, colors and textures.
 Discover how our installation process can transform your home and give you the flooring you’ve always dreamed of.

 Benefits of Luxury Vinyl Plank Flooring